MichelleUfford/sql-scripts/README.md

 * dba_viewPageData_sp.sql
   * Retrieves page data for the specified table/page.

-## replication
-* dba_replicationLatencyGet_sp.sql
-  * Retrieves the amount of replication latency in seconds
-* dba_replicationLatencyMonitor_sp.sql
-  * Stored procedure for retrieving & storing the amount of replication latency in seconds

-## usage
-* dba_findWastedSpace_sp.sql
-  * Finds wasted space on a database and/or table

 # contributing
 Contributions are welcome!
 To contribute a change or enhancement, please issue a pull request for me to review and merge.
 If you have any questions, I can be reached on Twitter @sqlfool.